linux-cultist/venv-selector.nvim/README.md

 # ⚡️ Features

 - Switch back and forth between virtual environments without restarting neovim

-- New and much more flexible configuration to support finding the exact venvs you want.
+- Flexible configuration to support finding the exact venvs you want.
 - Browse existing python virtual environments on your computer and select one to activate inside neovim.
 - Supports **all** virtual environments using configurable **regular expressions**.
 The default ones are: